 One of the highlights along the gulf of Naples, Capri ranks high up on your list of Weekend Getaway from Naples.
 In this day trip guide, we talk about the best ways to explore Capri, how to get there from Naples, and many other interesting facts and figures about this adored island.

-Capri is a picturesque island like no other.
-From its stunning cove-studded coastline to the crystal clear blue waters and scenic pine tree-laden rocky landscape, Capri is a vacationer’s paradise that’s teeming with things to see and do.
+Capri is a picturesque island like no other: from its stunning cove-studded coastline to the crystal clear blue waters and scenic pine tree-laden rocky landscape, this island is a vacationer’s paradise that’s teeming with things to see and do.

 With a fabled history dating back to the ancient Neolithic era, Capri’s fascinating past brims with intrigue and wonder.
 Legend has it that its earliest inhabitants were the mythical Teleboi from Acarnania, under the ruler Telon.

 Why take a day trip to Capri?

 Capri is famous for a myriad of reasons: its breathtaking natural beauty, lip-smacking cuisine, and world-class shopping opportunities.
 Here’s why Capri should be high up on your bucket list:

 Be it the Blue Grotto (with its bewitching electric-blue waters that seem to glow), or the massive rock formation of Faraglioni, you’re guaranteed much to feast your eyes on.
 In either location, make sure to click pictures with the perfect backdrop for your social media posts.

 The food is to die for